 - a secondary purpose where:

-- the person has consented;
+- the person has consented; or

-- a use or disclosure is required or authorised by or under an Australian law or a court/tribunal order;
+- a use or disclosure is required or authorised by or under an Australian law or a court/tribunal order; or

-- a permitted general situation exists including lessening or preventing a serious threat to life, health or safety;
+- a permitted general situation exists including lessening or preventing a serious threat to life, health or safety; or

-- a permitted health situation exists; and
+- a permitted health situation exists; or

 - parents/guardians and/or School community members;